What is Technical English?

 And there have been countless studies trying to define and characterize what EXACTLY Technical English is (list added below).

 I recently had an interesting discussion with Dr Rachel Wolford, a friend of mine who helps STEM researchers in the US upgrade their writing to get their research published (she has a PhD in Rhetoric and Professional Communication).
-And her definition of Technical English—as a native English speaker working with other native English speaking researchers in STEM (science, technic, engineering, mathematics)—differed significantly from what my non-native English speaking engineers in Europe need to get their international projects going.
+And her definition of Technical English—as a native English speaker working with other native English-speaking researchers in STEM (science, technic, engineering, mathematics)—differed significantly from what my non-native English-speaking engineers in Europe need to get their international projects going.

 Ever heard about STE?

 ASD-STE100 Simplified Technical English (STE) is a controlled language developed in the early 1980s (as AECMA Simplified English) to help non-native speakers of English to understand technical manuals written in English unambiguously (that means 'without the shadow of a doubt').
 It was initially used in commercial aviation.
-Later it became a requirement for defence projects, including land and sea vehicles.
+Later it became a requirement for defense projects, including land and sea vehicles.
 Today, many maintenance manuals are written in STE.

-In the latest edition of the STE specifications (version 8, issued April 2021) this general introduction is given: ASD Simplified Technical English (STE) is an international specification for the preparation of technical documentation in a controlled language.
+In the latest edition of the STE specifications (version 8, issued April 2021) this general introduction is given: ASD Simplified Technical English (STE) is an international specification for preparing technical documentation in a controlled language.
 STE has two parts: a set of writing rules (part 1) and a controlled dictionary (part 2).
 The writing rules are about grammar and style.
 The dictionary gives the general words that a writer can use.

 Difference between English and Technical English